Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

 ### Large MLP models

 MLP is very popular in transformer-based models.
-Assume we have a huge MLP model and its very large hidden size makes it difficult to fit into a single GPU.
+Assume we have a huge MLP model with huge hidden size which makes it difficult to fit into a single GPU.

-We can then split the model weights across GPUs in a 2D mesh while you still write your model in a familiar way.
+We can then split the model weights across GPUs in a hybrid parallel mode while you still write your model in a familiar way.

 We give a simple example about the 2D parallel MLP in the LiBai context.